maunope/solariUdineAutoPilot/README.md

 <img src="controllersolari.png" width="640px" alt="Solari Udine Autopilot Circuit Board">

 **How to read led signals**

 Either for good or bad news, green led will flash. red will stay on when general enable switch is on

 <img src="feedbackledpulses.png" width="640px" alt="Feedback led pulses interpretation card">

 ## How to install and adjust

 **First things first, let's not fry stuff**
 - If you built the board yourself, power it on while hooked up to Arduino IDE at least once to prime the RTC module
-- Check your clock coil working voltage, most accept 24V plus 12V or 48V with different wiring. **The current board design assumes both the coil and the arduino can be powered with 12V**
+- Check your clock coil working voltage.
+Most accept 24V plus 12V or 48V with different wiring. **The current board design assumes both the coil and the arduino can be powered with 12V**
 - Check your coil max current draw, one L293D with paralleled channels can drive up to 1200mA, no Solari Udine clock should draw more than that
 - Unplug the clock, wire your 12V power supply and the clock motor coil
 - Turn the enable switch *OFF*
 - Power the board
  **No smoke? good.**
 - On the first start, a manual time adjust is required,  "Time Adjustment Required" pattern will flash on the feedback led
 - Manually adjust the clock flip rolls to match current time, the optional LCD display displays it on the first line
 - Dial at least one minute advance with the button, this will prime pulse direction